BlockchainCommons/Learning-FROST-from-the-Command-Line/02_1_Installing_FROST_Tools.md

 #### Installing with Rustup on Linux & MacOS

-On MacOS, Linux, and other UNIX OSes, you can run the following:
+On MacOS, Linux, and other UNIX OSes, you can run the following to install `rustup`:
 ```
 % curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```